Last Updated on

 How big, you may ask?
-Well, it is big enough to 2 fully functioning systems, and you would still need to fill up more space should you wish to go for that.
+Well, it is big enough for 2 fully functioning systems, and you would still need to fill up more space should you wish to go for that.

-The thing there is that, the case is built for people who want to build 2 computers, but they do not want to have the inconvenience of buying another case.
+Really, it looks like that this case is built for people who want to build 2 computers, but do not want to have the inconvenience of buying another case.

 As far as the thermals are concerned, the case has no issues pushing or pulling out air thanks to the sheer size.

 However, be prepared to buy a lot of fans if you want to have a proper air pressure because without that, you will be left with a massive room with not a lot of air, and that is never a good idea.